astefanutti/metrics-cdi/README.md

 }
 ```

+### `Metric` instances injection

 ### _Metrics_ Registry Resolution

 ## Limitations

-[CDI 1.1][] is leveraging on [Java Interceptors Specification 1.2][] to provide the ability to associate interceptors
+[CDI 1.1][] leverages on [Java Interceptors Specification 1.2][] to provide the ability to associate interceptors
 to objects via _typesafe_ interceptor bindings.
 Interceptors are a mean to separate cross-cutting concerns from the business logic
 and _Metrics CDI_ is relying on interceptors to implement the support of _Metrics_ annotations in a CDI enabled environment.

 [CDI 1.1][] sets additional restrictions about the type of bean to which an interceptor can be bound.
 From a _Metrics CDI_ end-user
 perspective, that implies that the managed beans to be monitored with _Metrics_ (i.e. having at least one member method annotated
 with one of the _Metrics_ annotations) must be _proxyable_ bean types, as defined in [Unproxyable bean types][], that are:
-> + classes which don’t have a non-private constructor with no parameters,
+> + Classes which don’t have a non-private constructor with no parameters,
-> + classes which are declared final,
+> + Classes which are declared final,
-> + classes which have non-static, final methods with public, protected or default visibility,
+> + Classes which have non-static, final methods with public, protected or default visibility,
-> + primitive types,
+> + Primitive types,
-> + and array types.
+> + And array types.

 [CDI 1.1]: http://docs.jboss.org/cdi/spec/1.1/cdi-spec.html
 [Java Interceptors Specification 1.2]: http://download.oracle.com/otndocs/jcp/interceptors-1_2-mrel2-eval-spec/